pynucastro/pynucastro/_sources/intro.rst.txt

   reaction networks.
 A ``RateCollection`` has methods to evaluate the rates and make a plot of the links between rates.

-  There are three important subclasses:
+  There are a few important subclasses:

+  * :func:`NSENetwork
+    <pynucastro.networks.nse_network.NSENetwork>`: This allows
+    a user to find the nuclear statistical equilibrium state of a collection of nuclei.

   * :func:`PythonNetwork
     <pynucastro.networks.python_network.PythonNetwork>`: This is a